 The college parallel program provides arts and sciences courses that may be transferred to other colleges and universities as the equivalent of the first two years of a four-year baccalaureate program.
 Included in college parallel are some programs that also provide preparation for entry level employment through career option programs.

 Many unique educational programs and opportunities are also offered by the community colleges.
 These include programs available in two-year institutions in adjacent states through tuition reciprocity agreements; programs for incarcerated individuals in correctional facilities; evaluation and assessment centers; developmental education programs and services for underprepared students; special programs for students with disabilities, including sheltered workshops; customized training programs for business and industry; incubation centers to assist the development of small businesses; and the administration of service delivery areas for the Federal Job Training Partnership Act (JTPA).

 Iowa’s 15 locally governed community colleges play vital roles in the economic development of their communities and the state.
 By working together and forming connections with local business and industry, community organizations, state agencies, and other key stakeholders, Iowa’s community colleges are tightly linked to regional economic development and labor force needs and well-positioned to collaboratively address statewide challenges.

-The document below highlights a few of the ways Iowa’s 15 community colleges and the Department of Education collaborate to ensure efficient and effective delivery of programs and services through a team approach.
+Success Through Collaboration and Coordination - Highlights a few of the ways Iowa’s 15 community colleges and the Department of Education collaborate to ensure efficient and effective delivery of programs and services through a team approach.